Mind-Mesh/Rare-State-Public/README.md

 ---

+## 💡 What Inspired RareState?

+RareState was born out of two truths:

+1. We don’t always have someone to talk to.
+2. Our emotional wellbeing often slips through the cracks.

+As a developer with a background in civil engineering and a growing interest in mental health tech, I realized the journaling apps out there felt… passive.
+Pretty graphs, maybe a quote — but not much help when you’re overwhelmed at 11PM or spiraling before a big meeting.

+I wanted to build something that responds.
+That *guides*, *reflects*, and *reminds you that you're not alone*.
+Something that doesn’t wait for you to seek help — but meets you where you are.

+RareState is my response to that need.
+A tool I wish more people had — including me, at a few critical moments.

+---

 ## 🔍 Key Concepts

 * **Real-Time Coping Support:** Grounding tools and calming prompts triggered by your journal input or mood check-in.